reflectivity/file_format/specification.md

 There are 2 kinds of comments possible:

 The key word `comment:` allows to add free text, e.g. to describe a related entry in more detail.
-E.g.
+Using YAML coding (see below) a multi-line comment might look like:

 ```
 comment: |